peerigon/erroz/README.md

 __Custom JSON format__

-By defining a `toJSON` function on erroz` Erroz you can customize the JSON-format.
+By defining a `toJSON` function on AbstractError you can customize the JSON format.

 ```javascript
 //provide a custom `toJSON` method for all inherited errors